Mortgage-py/Mortgage-calculator/README.md

 Please insert own personal expenses under operational costs and inventory, if you wish to better match script to own situation.

+Just run the code, answer the asked questions as input and receive output values and visualizations of the expenses over the mortgage lifetime.

 Last but not least: Open for feedback and/or any suggestions to improve/expand this script! :)